 What You Can Expect

 Chapter 7 Bankruptcy is sometimes referred to as a “liquidation” bankruptcy.
-In Chapter 7 most property or assets are protected by law or exempt.
-Secured debts must be either reaffirmed (continue to make payments) or surrendered to the creditor.
-If your property is not exempt the bankruptcy trustee can take the non-exempt asset to sell.
+In Chapter 7 many items of personal property or and other assets are protected by law or “exempt.”
+Secured debts must be either reaffirmed (continue to make payments and sign a new agreement under the original terms) or surrendered to the creditor.
+If your property is not exempt the Chapter 7 bankruptcy trustee can take the non-exempt property to sell.
+Cash in the bank on the day you file for bankruptcy can also be taken by the trustee (even if you have to pay it later).
 The trustee will use any funds generated to distribute to unsecured creditors.
 You may retain non-exempt property by agreeing to pay the difference in value to the trustee.
 In Utah very few debtors in Chapter 7 turn over property but it does happen.
 One favorite asset of the trustees in Utah are tax refunds.
 During tax season all of the prior years taxes not yet received are considered property of the “bankruptcy estate”.
 Interested in knowing more about how bankruptcy works?

 What Happens to Collateral on My Secured Debts in Chapter 7?